zehrabetultaskin/Body-Mass-Index-Calculator/README.md

 # Body Mass Index Calculator Program

 This program that calculates body mass index was created using the Java programming language.
-The aim of the program is to calculate your body mass index by entering the asked weight information in kilograms and the height information in meters.
+The purpose of the program is to calculate your body mass index by entering the asked weight information in kilograms and the height information in meters.

 ## Which Development Tool Was Used?